chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 The `fileExtension` field is a string indicating the file extension.
 This is **ONLY** for backwards compatibility, and will print out a warning when used.
 The default format is Ogg Vorbis (file extension `ogg`).

+The `introSound` and `endingSound` fields are optional string IDs to indicate sounds that should be played at the beginning and end of the main sound cue, respectively.
+Cues that are either intro or ending sounds will not be pickable.
+These are useful for cues like Glee Club, where there is an intro singing sound, and an ending sound (mouth shut).

 ### `TempoBasedCueObject` subtype
 ```json